SaiSandeepGollapudi/JavaPrepTheory/README.md

 average(): This is a terminal operation.
 Used to find the average of a stream. boxed(): This takes a primitive type of stream and converts them into a non-primitive stream of wrapper class.

+Optional- It's used to handle null pointer exceptions

+'DoubleStream' can store only double value.

 Arrays.stream(arrayName): It's a static method in the Arrays class to convert an array into a stream

 wherever the concept of the collection is applicable, stream concept can be applied there.